TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 2. The resulting system of ODEs is approximated by means of time integration.
 This step has been dealt with in Chapter {ref}`numerical_modelling`.

 This two-step process is called the **method of lines** (MOL)[^mol].
+The MOL approach has a great flexibility for constructing a numerical scheme in the sense that the choice of spatial discretization and the choice of time integration are independent from each other.

 [^mol]: The origin of the name <u>method of lines</u> is best illustrated at the following [Wikipedia page](https://en.wikipedia.org/wiki/Method_of_lines#mediaviewer/File:Method\_of\_lines.gif).